Want to launch an online store with WordPress in 2026? You’re in the right place.

 One of the best things about using WooCommerce for WordPress eCommerce is the massive library of official and third-party plugins that you can use to extend WooCommerce.

 Your store will absolutely rely on plugins to add key features.
-I don’t think there’s a single store that doesn’t have at least some WooCommerce plugins.
+There isn’t a single store that doesn’t have at least some WooCommerce plugins.

 Note that WooCommerce plugins are just regular WordPress plugins.
-I’m only calling them “WooCommerce plugins” for simplicity’s sake, but you’ll install them like any other WordPress plugin.
+We’re only calling them “WooCommerce plugins” for simplicity’s sake, but you’ll install them like any other WordPress plugin.

 However, you can also find thousands of other plugins to help with all areas of your store, including the following: